Application of Ultraviolet Light and MilStop to Restrict Powdery Mildew Infestation in Vegetable Greenhouses

 Objective 1.
 Determine percent reduction in powdery mildew severity on greenhouse lettuce when exposed to UV lights and MilStop fungicide compared to non-treated control

+This research was conducted in 2023 in a temperature- and humidity-controlled greenhouse in the Pocono Mountains of Pennsylvania, within USDA cold hardiness zone 6a.
+A custom-built UV light chamber, fitted with UV-C and UV-B lamps (Eco Pure series, American Ultraviolet Company), was installed in the germination room to expose lettuce seedlings to UV radiation throughout the study.
 Lettuce seeds (Salanova variety) were planted in seedling trays filled with potting soil (supplied by ORGANIC MECHANICS®).
 Three-week-old seedlings were then inoculated with a solution containing 12*10^4 powdery mildew spores/ml.
 Infested seedlings were used to assess the effect of studied treatments.
 UV-light treatment includes 1) exposing seedlings to UV-C light (λ = 100-279 nm) for 5 seconds at the intensity of 150 J/M2, 2) exposing seedlings to UV-B light (λ = 280-314 nm) for 10 minutes, 3) exposing seedlings to UV-C (for five seconds) and UV-B (for 10 minutes) together, 4) and untreated control (no exposure to UV light).
-UV-lamps (Eco Pure series) were supplied from the American Ultraviolet Company.
 The duration of exposure and light intensity for each UV light is selected based on previous research reporting to kill up to 90% of the powdery mildew spores (Gadoury, 201will 9).
 For the treatment with UV-C and UV-B, plants were exposed to both UV-lights at the same time; after five seconds of exposure, the UV-C light was shut down, and we continued with UV-B light for a total of 10 minutes.
 Seedlings that were treated with UV-light were kept in the germination greenhouse for a night.
 A day after applying UV-light treatments, seedlings were transplanted in 32 plots in a greenhouse.

 In this research, we evaluated the %FGCC and compare that among treatments.
 Photos of the foliage were taken four time/growing season and analyzed by the Canopeo app, using a Smart Phone camera (iPhone 7) (resolution of 750 pixels/inch (PPI) 326) to assess differences in foliage density.
 Green pixels were counted with the program to assess the ratio of green leaves to bare soil, which is converted to a percentage of canopy cover.
 We measure the yield of lettuce and compared it among treatments.
-Lettuce plants from the whole plot/treatment were hand-harvested after 30-40 days from transplanting date.
-After recording the yield, lettuce leaves were bagged and transported on ice packs in coolers to Rodale Institute for washing, cutting, and freezing at -20C.
-Samples were freeze dried and sent out for mineral nutrient analysis at the Agriculture Analytical Laboratory at Pennsylvania State University.
+Lettuce plants from each treatment plot were hand-harvested 35 days after transplanting.
+Yield measurements were taken and compared across treatments.
+After recording the yield, lettuce leaves were bagged and transported in coolers with ice packs to the Rodale Institute’s main campus in Kutztown, Pennsylvania, for further processing.
+The lettuce heads were washed, cut into 2.5 cm pieces, and frozen at -20°C. The samples were then freeze-dried, ground, and subsampled.
+One set of subsamples was sent to the Agricultural Analytical Laboratory at Pennsylvania State University for mineral nutrient analysis, including N, P, K, Mg, Ca, S, Mn, Fe, Cu, Zn, and B. A second set of subsamples was sent to the Experiment Station Chem Labs for sugar profile analysis (glucose and fructose), vitamin C quantification, and a complete amino acid profile, including both essential and non-essential amino acids.

 A section in a greenhouse was dedicated to demonstrate and educate growers on using integrated pest management techniques.
 This greenhouse has been managed through application of different ecologically sound approaches to produce a wide range of crop species.
 Application of UV-light and MilStop was adopted in that greenhouse to manage powdery mildew infestation.
 We used this greenhouse to collect preliminary data on the effect of the developed method on different crops such as several types of microgreens.
 Rodale Institute hosts educational events on production of specialty crops.
 Pocono Organics farm and this demonstration greenhouse served as the host for two sessions of Rodale Institute Farmer Training program and the Specialty Crop Symposium.